14 tips to maximise all you can eat buffets

 A quick gym session will most certainly be the last thing you want to think about once you've slipped into your self-induced food coma, so make sure to get your daily dose of exercise in early.

-A good bit of exercise in preparation for the big event will get your blood pumping and give your metabolism a kickstart, meaning you'll be more ready than you've ever been by the time you eat.
+A good bit of exercise in preparation for the big event will get your blood pumping and give your metabolism a kickstart.
+You'll be more ready than you've ever been by the time you eat.

 No, we're not suggesting you have pre-drinks before heading to the buffet.